franciscovillaescusa/Quijote-simulations/docs/source/index.rst

 - Quantify the information content on cosmological observables
 - Provide enough statistics to train machine learning algorithms

+Historically, Quijote was developed from the `HADES simulations <https://franciscovillaescusa.github.io/hades.html>`_.
+Nowadays, it contains the full HADES data.

 .. toctree::
    :maxdepth: 2